naganandy/graph-based-deep-learning-literature/conference-publications/README.md

 - GraphRel: Modeling Text as Relational Graphs for Joint Entity and Relation Extraction
 - The (Non-)Utility of Structural Features in BiLSTM-based Dependency Parsers
 - Tree LSTMs with Convolution Units to Predict Stance and Rumor Veracity in Social Media Conversations
+- Matching Article Pairs with Graphical Decomposition and Convolutions